What Does Ballistic Rated Eyewear Mean?

 Where can you find ballistic-rated eyewear?

-Most manufacturers of ballistic eyewear will list which of their styles meet or exceed military impact standards on their packaging or in the sales descriptions.
-Safety Glasses USA has a dedicated Ballistic Eyewear Section to make the selection process even easier.
+Most manufacturers of ballistic eyewear list which styles meet or exceed military impact standards on their packaging or in sales descriptions.
+Safety Glasses USA has a dedicated Ballistic Eyewear Section to make the selection process easier.

 - Bobster Ballistic Eyewear